Sterc/seosuite/readme.md

+# Important!
+Currently we are working on SEOSuite V2 #
+The repo can be found here: https://github.com/Sterc/seosuite

 ## SEO Suite
 [SEO Suite][1] was introduced by [Sterc][4] as a premium MODX Extra that automatically redirects your 404 URLs to relevant pages on your website.
 404 errors are a fairly common issue for anyone who’s transitioning from an old website to a new website.
 SEO Suite makes sure your visitors are redirected to a relevant page when they’re looking for an old URL.